luciferreeves/izuku.js/README.md

 const header = [...];
 const frame = new Frame(data, header);

-// get multiple rows on Index 2 and 3 and get the 'Name' and 'Age' columns of those rows and print the data frame.row([2, 3]).column(['Name', 'Age']).show();
+// 1. get multiple rows on Index 2 and 3
+// 2. then get the 'Name' and 'Age' columns of those rows
+// 3. finally print the data
+frame.row([2, 3]).column(['Name', 'Age']).show();
 ```